alex/what-happens-when/README.rst

 HTTP protocol
 -------------

+Through the HTTP protocol, resources are exchanged between client devices and servers over the internet.
+Client devices send requests to servers for the resources needed to load a web page; the servers send responses back to the client to fulfill the requests.It was designed for communication between web browsers and web servers, but it can also be used for other purposes.

 If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.